 At the Animal Legal Defense Fund, Steve saw an opportunity to expand into law schools and involving attorneys directly–providing additional resources and pro bono connections.
 He helped stop wild animal trainers in Los Angeles from abusing primates in a landmark lawsuit.
 He helped to set up a sanctuary for hundreds of animals in the infamous North Carolina Woodley hoarding case.
 Steve has also raised significant funds to create the ALDF Fellowship program and helps ALDF fund an expanding vision for the Center for Animal Law Studies at Lewis & Clark Law School.

-When Steve started, ALDF had no litigation staff–so he created an in-house litigation program which, with the help of his new litigation director, Carter Dillard, allowed ALDF to quadruple its caseload.
-Steve expanded the Animal Law Program and helped to exponentially expand the student chapters (SALDF) of the Animal Legal Defense Fund.
-When he started SALDF had 6 chapters.
+When Steve started, ALDF had no litigation staff–so he created an in-house litigation program which allowed ALDF to quadruple its caseload.
+Steve expanded the Animal Law Program and helped to exponentially expand the student chapters of the Animal Legal Defense Fund.
+When he started there were 6 student chapters.
 That number is now at 184.
 There were 12 animal law classes offered in the United States and Canada–and now there are more than 140.
 Steve’s leadership also led him to create an ALDF pro bono program–and ALDF now has 1.2 million in donated legal services.
 When Steve began, ALDF’s revenue was at 3.7 million.
 In 2011, it was at 5.7 million, despite the economic hardships facing the US economy.
 As the leader at ALDF, Steve has been interviewed by CNN, The New York Times, The Washington Post, and ESPN.

 Steve has created a highly efficient, passionate, and talented team at ALDF.
 As he says, it is his job to create an environment where egos are out the door and everyone works together for one end–to end the exploitation and suffering of animals.
 And that is just what he has done.
-He lives in the western woodlands of Sonoma County, California with his dog, Eve and his cat, Ocho.
+He lives in British Columbia with his his cat Ocho.